 To import your transactions, click on the import button, and any transactions that are at least 24 hours old will populate.
 This works with some financial institutions better than others.
 Whether you enter them manually or sync them automatically, you’ll need to assign those transactions into categories.
-You can also split single transactions into multiple categories.

 Age of Money

 The Age of Money is a unique feature.
 YNAB believes the longer your cash stays in your checking account before spending, the better off you are financially.
 The goal is to be more mindful by spending less or making smarter spending decisions.
 YNAB encourages you to get to the point where your money is 30 days old.
 In their own words, “When you are spending money you earned last month, you will have nothing to stress about money-wise.”

 The Age of Money indicator will show up at the top right corner of your budget and will keep updating as you go.
 It’s meant to motivate you, so shoot for a higher age!

 This feature is exactly as it sounds: create financial goals.
 It’s a helpful way to clarify what you want and find a way to track the metrics.
 Ideally, seeing your goals will motivate you to stick to them.

 To use, create a goal and select a spending category.
 This goal will indicate how much money you need to save each month in that category to reach it by your specified date.

 You can even set goals for an amount you want to pay towards your debt within a certain timeframe.
 All you need to do is link your credit or debit accounts though not all accounts can be linked.

 Features of EveryDollar

 EveryDollar is a simple budgeting app that doesn’t have snazzy features compared to others.
 Still, it’s a useful tool to help your budgeting game.